qiyitang71/compiler-bug-impact/README.md

 For bug 27903, as explained in section 3.1, its fixes were applied together with other code modifications and/or via a series of non-contiguous compiler revisions.
 In the source code of the buggy compiler of this bug, we need to modify line 61 from `cl::init(false), cl::Hidden,` to `cl::init(true), cl::Hidden,` to turn on the buggy optimization.

-3. build the three compilers (buggy, fixed and warning-laiden/cop) for each of the bug
+3. Build the three compilers (buggy, fixed and warning-laiden/cop) for each of the bug

 ```
 ./build-compiler.sh $bug_id